Burgy-dev/video-adder/README.md

   You need to have python installed for these to work.
 Should be pretty easy if you don't have it installed already.

 ## check_for_video.py
 - This can be used to check if any of your mods already have a video block in your keyframes.cfg file.
 If it does, it'll print out the mod name.
-You'll want to exclude this by including it in the exclude list at the top of the update_all_keyframes.py file.
+You'll want to exclude those by including them in the exclude list at the top of the update_all_keyframes.py file.

 ## update_keyframes.py
 - This file can be used to update an individual mod.
 You must put this outside of your mods folder (so in the app_userdata folder).